 Acai berries are low in sugar in their whole form which is good news for those of you on a low glycemic diet.

 You won’t find acai in the USDA nutritional database and so conclusive information regarding the nutrition content of acai berries are limited.
-Various freeze-dried, powdered mixtures show good levels of protein, calcium and vitamin A. The best way to benefit from the full nutrition of acai berry (or any whole food), however, is to eat it fresh or as minimally processed as possible.
+Various freeze-dried, powdered mixtures show good levels of protein, calcium and vitamin A (as beta-carotene).
+The best way to benefit from the full nutrition of acai berry (or any whole food), however, is to eat it fresh or as minimally processed as possible.

-How To Use Acai In A Smoothie Recipe
+How To Use Acai In A Green Smoothie Recipe

 Acai is typically available as a frozen puree, juice or powder.
 I would choose purees over juices and powders because there is less processing and oxidization.
 You’ll also get a better price for a whole food acai puree over “supplemental” acai extracts, powders and juices.